This post may contain affiliate links.

 - Intended Use – Who will be sleeping on this mattress, and how often?
 A lightweight child is probably not going to complain about a cheap mattress used on a family camping trip just a couple of times per year.
-On the other hand, an adult who lives in an RV full-time is probably going to want an RV mattress of the same quality that one would find in a residential mattress.
+On the other hand, an adult who lives in an RV full-time is probably going to want an RV mattress of the same quality and durability that one would find in a residential mattress.

 - Thickness – The thickness of a mattress contributes to its comfort as well as its cost.
 A thicker mattress means more materials, which increases the price but may also result in a better night's sleep.

 - Weight – Something to take into consideration when buying a new mattress for a lightweight travel trailer is how much the weight of the mattress will contribute to the overall weight of the RV, an important safety consideration when towing a camper.
 This could actually be a good reason to choose a thinner mattress, especially for, say, an RV bunk that won't be used often.

 - Firmness – This factor is somewhat subjective–a mattress that feels too firm to one person may feel too soft to another–but reading reviews can help you get an idea of the firmness of a particular mattress.

 - Sleeping Position – Usually related to firmness, some mattresses are designed specifically for side sleepers, back sleepers, or tummy sleepers.